musaru/Graph_and_General_DNN/README.md

 }
 ```
 ## Acknowledgement
+We develop this project by taking theme andd base from "https://arxiv.org/abs/1907.08871", thanks them to open their project code and everything in public."https://github.com/yuxiaochen1103/DG-STA.git"

 Part of our code is borrowed from the (https://arxiv.org/abs/1907.08871).
 We thank to the authors for releasing their codes.